-Our compensation plan for non-management members of our Board of Directors is included in the FMC Technologies, Inc. Amended and Restated Incentive Compensation and Stock Plan (the "Incentive Compensation Plan").
-The Incentive Compensation Plan grants the Board of Directors the authority to modify the terms of the Board of Directors' compensation plan pursuant to a resolution of the Board of Directors.
+Our compensation plan for non-management members of our Board of Directors is included in the FMC Technologies, Inc. Incentive Compensation and Stock Plan (the "Incentive Compensation and Stock Plan").
+The Incentive Compensation and Stock Plan grants the Board of Directors the authority to modify the terms of the Board of Directors' compensation plan pursuant to a recommendation from our Compensation Committee.

-For 2008, each non-management director received an annual retainer of \$50,000.
+For 2009, each non-management director received an annual retainer of \$60,000.
 Each director received at least \$25,000 of this annual retainer in the form of restricted stock units and was able to elect to receive the remainder in cash, payable in quarterly installments.
 Each director also had the option of deferring the cash portion of the annual retainer and receiving it in the form of restricted stock units.
-These restricted stock units had a fair market value equal to the deferred amount of the annual retainer on the date of the grant and vest on the date of the 2009 Annual Meeting.
-The restricted stock units are payable in Common Stock upon cessation of service on the Board of Directors.
-The amount of this annual retainer is allocated among fees earned or paid in cash (column (b)) and stock awards (column (c)) in the table below based upon the election made by each director.
+These restricted stock units had a fair market value equal to the deferred amount of the annual retainer on the date of the grant and vest on the date of the 2010 Annual Meeting.
+The restricted stock units are payable in Common Stock upon separation from service (as defined under the Incentive Compensation and Stock Plan) on the Board of Directors.
+The amount of this annual retainer is allocated among fees earned or paid in cash (Fees Earned column) and the Stock Awards column in the table below based upon the election made by each director.
+Beginning in 2010, the annual retainer will be paid in cash.

-We also make an annual non-retainer equity grant to our non-management directors of restricted stock or restricted stock units of equivalent value.
-For 2008, we awarded each of our non-management directors restricted stock units on May 1, 2008 with a value of \$170,000, which is included in the amount contained in column (c) of the table below.
-These awards will not vest until May 15, 2009, the date of the 2009 Annual Meeting.
+Our non-management directors also receive an annual non-retainer equity grant of restricted stock units.
+For 2009, we awarded each of our nonmanagement directors restricted stock units on May 1, 2009, with a value of \$170,000, which is included in the amount contained in the Stock Awards column of the table below.
+These awards will not vest until May 7, 2010, the date of the 2010 Annual Meeting.

 We have ownership requirements for our non-management directors that are based on a multiple of five times the amount of each director's annual retainer.
 Our non-management directors are also required to hold the restricted stock units they elect to receive from the annual retainer and the annual non-retainer equity grants they are awarded until after they complete their service on our Board.
-Restricted stock units granted to a director are settled in Common Stock upon completion of the director's service on our Board.
+These restricted stock units granted to a director are settled in Common Stock upon completion of the director's service on our Board.
 These restricted stock units are also forfeited if a director ceases service on the Board of Directors prior to the vesting date of the restricted stock units, except in the event of death or disability.
 Unvested restricted stock units will be settled and are payable in Common Stock upon the death or disability of a director or in the event of a change in control of FMC Technologies.
+Awards granted to non-management directors, including the portion of the annual retainer paid in the form of restricted stock units, will vest on the date of the Company's annual stockholders' meeting next following the grant date unless otherwise determined by the Board.